Inside: Repurpose your Duplo blocks to make a fun letter matching Duplo puzzle. Read more about this Duplo activity in this post.

 For the toddlers, invite them to complete the heart puzzle by putting two blocks together.
 This is such an amazing hands-on way for them to learn the heart shape, introduce symmetry and refine their fine motor skills.

 For young preschoolers, try shape matching, all uppercase/lowercase letter matching, numbers matching.

-For the older preschoolers or kindergarteners, try addition problems to answers matching, sight words matching, CVC words, numbers to dots matching.
+For the kindergarteners, try addition problems to answers matching, sight words matching, CVC words, numbers to dots matching.

 Don’t forget to pin this activity for later!

 Bonus: Join my mailing list and download this free guide: 9 Simple Ways to Spark a Love of Learning in your Children.
 Get this guide now>>